 If you’re a self-publisher searching for a Print on Demand platform that helps your book get a wide reach, with no sales machine, then IngramSpark Print on Demand (POD) could be of interest.

-It’s easy to make a direct order through IngramSpark and the printing (if not all colour) is done in Melbourne.
-It’s printed in 5 days (for standard) or 2 days (for express, an extra charge), and shipped in 1 to 5 days.
+Books are printed in 5 days (for standard) or 2-3 days (for express, an extra charge), and shipped in 1 to 4 days.
 Each book order print price is individually calculated on the screen, including all freight, tax, and handling.
 Ensure you use ‘Australian’ print options and re-calculate.
 Shipping is now (in 2020) much faster than suggested here.

 IngramSpark / LSI do have reach to 39,000 retailers and libraries, but that does not mean instant orders and worldwide fame.
 Promotion is very important at every step.
 Also consider the benefits and drawbacks of retail bookstore distribution.
 (Distributor Listing).

 Fees for Upload

-Preparing Artwork for POD
+Preparing Artwork for P.O.D.

 eBooks through IngramSpark